hibahfatima/SeeHawk/README.md

 We hope to add more metrics to our app, specifically adding a zone-out tracker which would record the number of times a user "zones out".

 # Built With
-flutter
+flutter,
-python
+python,
-adhawk backend services
+adhawk backend services,
 adhawk eye tracking glasses